shubhp19/Task_04_Desciptive_Stats/README.md

 # 📊 Task_04_Descriptive_Stats

-This repository contains descriptive statistics analysis on social media data from the **Truth Social 2024 Election Dataset**.
+This repository contains descriptive statistics analysis on political social media data from the 2024 U.S. Presidential campaign.
 The goal of this task is to **replicate identical summary results** using three distinct approaches:

 - ✅ Pure Python (no external libraries)
 - ✅ Pandas (popular DataFrame library)